Data Transformations in HiveMQ Data Hub

 Boolean

 Defines whether the PUBLISH packet is a retained message.
 Possible values are true and false.
-For more information, see Deserialization & Serialization
+Defaults to the same retain as the original message, or false if used with the addPublish function.

 userProperties